-The final judgment must be for more than $5000 and no more than 6 years old.
+The final judgment must be for $10,000 or more and no more than 6 years old.

 A bankruptcy notice gives the person 21 days to comply from the date you serve the notice.
 If they don't, they are committing an act of bankruptcy.